martenframework/marten/docs/docs/getting-started/tutorial.md

 end
 ```

 An SQLite database is a good choice in order to try Marten and experiment with it (since SQLite is already pre-installed on most systems).
-That being said, if you need to use another database backend (for example, PostgreSQL or MySQL), feel free to have a look at the [databases configuration reference](../development/reference/settings.md#database-settings).
+That being said, if you need to use another database backend (for example, PostgreSQL, MariaDB, or MySQL), feel free to have a look at the [databases configuration reference](../development/reference/settings.md#database-settings).
 :::

 ## Interacting with model records